azazellochg/em_health/README.rst

 automatically - and provides tools to query, visualize, and set up alerts.
 With integrated interactive Grafana dashboards, it helps you easily analyze and understand your system metrics.

-.. important:: The package is still in alpha version, not recommended for production use.
+.. important:: The package is still in active development, not recommended for production use.

 Documentation
 -------------